cbarrett3/Studio-City-Warehouse/react-client/README.md

 - choose a Lambda source: `use a Lambda function already added in the current Amplify project`
 - restrict API access?: `No`
 - do you want to add another path?: `No`
+- run `amplify push` to deploy

+##### API (AWS AppSync API - GraphQL)
+- run `amplify add api`
+- select from one of the below mentioned services: `GraphQL`
+- provide API name: `studiocitygraphqlapi`
+- choose the default authorization type for the API: `API key`
+- enter a description for the API key: `studio city graphql public api key`
+- after how many days from now the API key should expire (1-365): `365`
+- do you want to edit the schema now?: `Yes`
+- run `amplify push` to deploy l
 ##### Amplify CLI Basics
 - `amplify status`
 - `amplify add`